jacobhood/Challonge-DotNet/README.md

 These observations come from my own testing and may not be totally accurate.

 - Match attachment files must be images.
-- The `Participant` returned from `UndoCheckInParticipantAsync` has the correct checked-in status, but this is not the case for the `Participant` returned from `GetParticipantAsync` after their check-in is undone.
+- The `Participant` returned from `UndoCheckInParticipantAsync` has the correct checked-in status, but this is not the case for the `Participant` returned from `GetParticipantAsync` after undoing their check-in.
  This behavior has been documented by authors of other implementations of this API and is most likely a Challonge-side issue.
 - The current set of possible values of a tournament's state is unknown, but further testing would probably yield some insight.
 I'll release an update if I figure this out.